gautam132002/ai-publication-per-year/README.md

 This scraper is designed to retrieve the number of publications for specific topics from Arxiv and Google Scholar.
 It utilizes web scraping techniques to extract the required data.
 However, please note that web scraping may be subject to the terms and conditions of the websites being scraped.
 Ensure that you comply with the policies and guidelines of Arxiv and Google Scholar or any other platforms you scrape.

-The scraper collects the publication counts for the topics 'Deep Learning', 'Reinforcement Learning', 'Transfer Learning', and 'Causality' on a yearly basis.
-It then provides a convenient way to plot the data using the `plot.py` script.
-The script uses the PyQt5 library to create a graphical user interface (GUI) where you can select the CSV file containing the data and visualize it as a line graph.

-Please refer to the provided documentation or contact the repository owner for further information or assistance.
+Please refer to the provided documentation `./doc.pdf` or contact the repository owner for further information or assistance.

 ## Contribution